amandoabreu/amandoabreu.github.io/index.markdown

 I'm a product focused full-stack Web Developer, my first contact with programming was with C and Assembly for my robotics projects, and later moved onto Web and Mobile App Development.

-I like making pretty and fast user interfaces, but I also like data, making teams work better, and mountain biking.
+I like making pretty and fast user interfaces, but I also like data, data-driven decisions, making teams work better, and mountain biking.

-I like to iterate fast and base my decisions on data collected from the real usage of the products.

 I'm currently working as a technical project manager @jobtender24 and live in Düsseldorf, Germany.